niccoloraspa/talk-kcd-italy-2021-opa-gatekeeper/README.md

 # KCD Italy 2021 Demo 🍕 ☸️

 Repository for the demo of the talk *"Tu non puoi passare!
-Policy compliance con OPA Gatekeeper"* presented at KCD Italy 2021.
+Policy compliance con OPA Gatekeeper"* presented at **KCD Italy 2021** 🇮🇹.

 ## Cluster Setup